 - People person – you will be working closely with teachers and need to get on with parents too

 - Creative – generating good learning environments with limited resources demands creativity

 - Motivator – Teaching Assistants often have difficult pupils to encourage

 - Skills – reading, writing and numeracy skills are often required to provide pupils with specific support

-These have become a popular inclusion on application forms and should include a short overview of yourself, your strengths, work experience, education and skills.
-There are some good examples available on Reed.
+These have become a popular inclusion on application forms and should include a short overview of yourself, your strengths, work experience, education, and skills.

 - Ensure all contact information is accurate and that your email address is appropriate (‘firstname.lastname@example.org’ will not make a good impression!)

-This is a key part of the application as it tells employers why you’re interested in the position, what you can bring to the role and why you’re suitable for it.
+This is a key part of the application as it tells employers why you’re interested in becoming a Teaching Assistant, what you can bring to the role and why you’re suitable for it.
 When writing a covering letter:

 - Research the position and school and match your findings against your skills and aims